configit-sdk/.github/profile/README.md

-Configit SDK contains libraries (available as NuGet and npm packages) and sample code to help you develop Configit applications.
+Configit SDK contains libraries and sample code to help you develop applications integrated to Configit Ace.

 ## Requesting access